RACP Medal for Clinical Service in Rural and Remote Areas

 Eligibility

-Any Fellow of an RACP Division, Faculty and/or Chapter who works in one or more rural and remote communities* is eligible for nomination.
+A nominee must be a Fellow of an RACP Division, Faculty and/or Chapter working in one or more rural and remote communities*.

 All RACP Fellows and trainees can nominate an eligible Fellow.

-* The definition of rural and remote areas for the Prize is determined by the Australian Standard Geographical Classification Remoteness Area (2016 classification: RA2, RA3, RA4 and RA5) and Statistics New Zealand – Urban/Rural Areas 2019.
+*The definition of rural and remote areas in Australia for the Prize is determined by the Australian Standard Geographical Classification Remoteness Area (2016 classification: RA2, RA3, RA4 and RA5).
+In Aotearoa New Zealand, the Fellow must be working outside of an urban area.

 Nominate

-Read the terms and conditions and inform the nominee of your intention to submit a nomination.
+Read the Terms and Conditions for College meritorious awards and prizes by nomination and inform the nominee of your intention to submit a nomination.

 Email a completed nomination form addressing the selection criteria to foundation@racp.edu.au including: